 There are other oddities that pop up too, like how your vehicles will slow down immediately if you hit a “bump” or something changes your balance.
 The bumping especially is frustrating because the environment is not interactive, and the collision zone is massive.
 I even managed to get myself stuck on a light pole as I attempted to recreate the Austin Powers tunnel scene for over 20 minutes.
 And please let me run or move a little faster on foot.
 There’s just one slow speed.
 The game is also begging for online multiplayer, something that other farming games have had for quite some time.

 Truthfully I do like some of the core mechanics of the game.
 I’ve done small-scale farming in real life and understood the requirements that kind of profession and lifestyle places on you.
 A lot of things in this game remind me of those days, but there’s a lot that breaks the simulation and realism.
 The odd vehicle controls, random issues when driving that will instantly slow you down, and the need to continually open that damn tablet really deter me from the game.
-Otherwise, it does perfectly capture the tedium of the farming life reasonably well even if your character seemingly never has to sleep.Note: The Pure Farming 2018 review is based on a digital Xbox One copy of the game, provided by the publisher.
+Otherwise, it does perfectly capture the tedium of the farming life reasonably well even if your character seemingly never has to sleep.Note: Pure Farming 2018 was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.